 electrons are held in place

-non-bonding pairs are different.
+non-bonding pairs of electrons are different.

 Here we have 2 electrons in the lone pair but they are being held in place by the attraction of only one nucleus.